 If you’re not familiar with Sundown Towns or just want to learn more about the ‘Green Book’, you can:

-Additionally, as part of the IndyPL Lawrence Branch 2019 Travel, History, and Popular Culture Series, the movie “Green Book” will be shown on Tuesday, April 2, 2019 at 10:15 am.
+As part of the IndyPL Lawrence Branch 2019 Travel, History, and Popular Culture Series, the movie “Green Book” will be shown on Tuesday, April 2, 2019 at 10:15 am.

 Green Book, directed by Peter Farrelly, starring two-time Academy Award nominee Viggo Mortensen and Academy Award winner Mahershala Ali, was released on November 21, 2018.
 The film is set during an agonizing time in the history of humans in the United States, the year 1962.
 If you want to learn more about the 'Green Book', check out this list.